mimibak/portfolio-testlab/README.md

 2. Create new repository<br>
    (click on the green button on the upper left side `New` or on the upper right side `+` > Create new repository)

-   2.1.
-Choose a repository name (we recommend: e.g. portfolio-yourname)
+   - Choose a repository name (we recommend: e.g. portfolio-yourname)

-   2.2.
-(Optional) Add a description to the repository
+   - (Optional) Add a description to the repository

-   2.3.
-Set the repository to `public` or `private` </br>
+   - Set the repository to `public` or `private` </br>

-   > (we recommend private: note that you're dealing with sensitive data and your privacy is important for us.)
+   > (we recommend private: note that you're dealing with sensitive data and your privacy is important to us.)

-   2.4.
-Click the green button `Create Repository`.
+   - Click the button `Create Repository`.

 </br>
 </br>